tanavsharma/Election_Analysis/README.md

 From our analysis above, we can see that election was won by **Diana DeGette** with **272,892**.
 That is **73.8%** from the total votes casted.

 ### Election-Audit Summary:
+The script can be used for other elections as well.
+With simple to none modifications, this script can support different types of election results data files.
+However, there are some things that need to taken into account before running the script:

+1. We need to make sure we are addressing the right columns.
+For example, one csv file can have column name "Name Of Candidate" or "Candidate".
+These changes need to be implemented in the script, so the script knows which column to call for.

+2. Another thing we need to keep an eye on are the index values of our columns.
+These can change.
+For example, county can be index 1 in one csv file, but in a different csv file, county can be index 5.
+Adjusting these values are also just as important.